Abhiroop/Abhiroop.github.io/about.md

 <img src="https://raw.githubusercontent.com/Abhiroop/Abhiroop.github.io/master/image.jpg" width="200" height="200" />

-I am a third year PhD student at Chalmers University.
+I am a third-year PhD student at Chalmers University.
 I work on the [Octopi](https://octopi.chalmers.se) project.

 Currently, I am contemplating the role of **time** and **asynchrony** in programming languages, natural languages, music, and the wider physical world.

-My research engages in **structuring asynchrony** into a general language and runtime framework.
+My research, in particular, engages in **structuring asynchrony** into a general language and runtime framework.
 I conduct my experiments on low-powered, memory-constrained microcontrollers running embedded and IoT applications.

 Topic-wise I am broadly interested in the following in no particular order :